 Total ordinary shares: 73.5 million shares (as at 31/12/19), with 95% free float.

 How Does Someone Buy Temenos Shares?

 Temenos stock can be bought or sold through a stock broker, bank, or generally through a financial institution that provides brokerage services.

 Does Temenos Pay out Dividends?

-Temenos’ policy is to pay and sustainable to growing dividend.
-For year ended 31 December 2018, Temenos has proposed a dividend of CHF0.75 per share, an increase of 15% on the dividend of CHF 0.65 per share paid for the year ended 31 December 2017.
-This is subject to approval at the 2019 AGM taking place on 15th May 2019.
+Temenos’ policy is to pay a growing dividend.
+For year ended 31 December 2019, Temenos has proposed a dividend of CHF0.85 per share.
+This is subject to approval at the 2020 AGM taking place on 20th May 2020.

 Do Temenos Employees Participate in the Company’s Stock Programs?

 Temenos offers its employees and managers various stock participation programmes such as the ESOP plan and the SARS plan.

 How to Contact Temenos Share Register?